 An easy way to avoid HIPAA violations is to monitor and manage who has access to what information.
 This safeguard aims to prevent unauthorized access to ePHI.
-It is vital for covered entities and business associates to implement technical policies and procedures for electronic information systems that maintain ePHI to ensure that only authorized individuals can access the information or software programs with proper access rights.
+It is vital that covered entities and business associates implement technical policies and procedures for electronic information systems that maintain ePHI to ensure that only authorized individuals can access the information or software programs with proper access rights.
 Here’s what you can do:

 - Unique User Identification such as employee password and unique login codes to track and identify a user’s activity

-- Develop emergency access procedures for protecting data in case of an emergency, such as if natural disaster or power outage were to take place
+- Develop emergency access procedures for protecting data in case of an emergency, such as if a natural disaster or power outage were to take place

-- Set up an automatic log off system at workstations to prevent unauthorized user access to the machines
+- Set up an automatic log off the system at workstations to prevent unauthorized user access to the machines

 - Encryption and decryption of data add an extra layer of protection from unauthorized users or software programs.

 Under this standard, healthcare organizations must have a system in place to record and examine activities in information systems that contain or use ePHI.
 This is usually done by implementing hardware, software, and/or procedural mechanisms.
 Here’s what our software HIPAA Ready can help you with: